specht/champ/README.md

 # Champ - N. Harold Cham's 65C02 Profiler

 This is a 65C02 emulator / profiler that enables you to really get to know your APPLE ][ HiRes Graphics Mode Demo.
-This example uses [Marc Golombeck's excellent 3D-Demo](https://github.com/mgolombeck/3D-Demo).
+This example uses [Marc A. Golombeck's excellent 3D-Demo](https://github.com/mgolombeck/3D-Demo).

 ## Features